ror-community/curation_ops/utilities/get_all_ror_ids/get_all_ror_ids_from_directory/README.md

-# Get Names and ROR IDs ad directory
+# Get Names and ROR IDs from directory

 Extracts names and ROR IDs from JSON files in a specified directory and saves them to a CSV file.